Vyachees/5DbSaver/README.md

 # 5DbSaver
-Save data from RMQ to PostgreSQL database.
+Fifth part of pet project.
+Saving data from RMQ to PostgreSQL database.